asqasq/docs/openwhisk/openwhisk.md

         helm install stable/nfs-client-provisioner --name nfs-client \
             --namespace nfs-client -f nfs_client.yaml

+The PersistentVoulme can be tested/used by creating a PersistentVolumeClaim with the following configurationj stored in nfs-test-claim.yaml:

+        kind: PersistentVolumeClaim
+        apiVersion: v1
+        metadata:
+          name: nfsasq
+        spec:
+          accessModes:
+            - ReadWriteMany
+          resources:
+            requests:
+              storage: 1Mi
+          storageClassName: nfs-client

+The first command creates the PVC and the second and third commands inspect, if the creation succeeded:

+        kubectl create -f nfs-test-claim.yaml
+        kubectl get pvc
+        kubectl describe pvc nfsasq

+To delete the PVC, use the following command:

+        kubectl delete -f nfs-test-claim.yaml

 ### Creating a cluster configuration file
 The cluster needs to be configured and set up according to this configuration.
 A small YAML file as below configures the API host name and port as well as the method to